-Revenue bonds, State Revolving Fund (SRF) loans, bank loans, notes, commercial paper, direct placements, capital leases, lease-purchase financing, and on bill financing.
+The Agency may issue debt, including but not limited to revenue bonds, variable rate bonds, state revolving fund (SRF) loans, bank loans, notes, commercial paper, direct placements, capital leases, lease-purchase financing, securitization and on bill financing.
 The weighted average useful life of the asset(s) or project shall exceed the payout schedule of any debt the Agency assumes.
 A definition on each type of debt is provided in Appendix A.

-In addition to the aforementioned long and short term financing instruments, the Agency may also consider joint arrangements with other governmental agencies.
+In addition to the aforementioned long-term and short-term financing instruments, the Agency may also consider joint arrangements with other governmental agencies.
 Communication and coordination will be made with local governments regarding cost sharing in potential joint projects, including leveraging grants and funding sources.

-The Agency is authorized to join with other special districts and/or municipal agencies to create a separate entity, a Joint Powers Authority (JPA), to issue debt on behalf of the Agency, the special district or municipality.
+The Agency is authorized to join with other special districts and/or municipal agencies to create a separate entity, such as a Joint Powers Authority (JPA), to issue debt on behalf of the Agency, the special district or municipality.
 The Agency will only be liable for its share of debt service, as specified in a contract executed in connection with the joint venture debt.